 The results are a rich and tangy vibrantly red frosting that looks marvelous piled high on the dark chocolate cupcakes.

-To set this chocolate cupcake recipe apart for Valentines Day, we’ve added lovey-dovey chocolate words on top!
+To set this Chocolate Cupcake Recipe with Red Velvet Frosting apart for Valentines Day, we’ve added lovey-dovey chocolate words on top!

 This is a very simple garnish.